JulMeh/houseprices/README.md

 2. I took a look at the histogram of the target variable and its qq plot.
 I also removed the remaining NA values.
 ![alt text](https://github.com/JulMeh/houseprices/blob/master/histoandqq.png "histoandqq")

-3. I engineered some feature like:
+3. I engineered some features like:

   i.
 TotalBath	Total nuber of bathrooms

   ii.
 RemodAdd	If a house was remodeled or not

   iii.
-TotalSF	Size of the house in square feet above and below grade etc.
+TotalSF	Size of the house in square feet above and belowe grade etc.

-4. I took a look on the most important variables with a correlation matrix and a quick randomforst.
+4. I took a look on the most important variables with a correlation matrix and a quick random forest.
 ![alt text](https://github.com/JulMeh/houseprices/blob/master/Rf.png "Rf")

 5. Nevertheless I did some preprocessing and build the lasso regression and the xgboost model.